Information Leakage Detection through Approximate Bayes-optimal Prediction: Mutual Information Estimation

 \subsection{Results}

-This section discusses the overall performance of various \ac{MI} estimation approaches on systems simulated using perturbation and proximity techniques.
-We also access the generalization capabilities of selected approaches across various factors, including the number of classes ($\nc$), input dimensions ($d$), class imbalance ($r$), and noise levels ($\epsilon$), detailed analysis in \ref{asec:generalization:mid}.
+This section discusses the overall performance of various \ac{MI} estimation methods on systems simulated using perturbation and proximity techniques.
+We also analyze the generalization capabilities of selected approaches across various factors, including the number of classes ($\nc$), input dimensions ($d$), class imbalance ($r$), and noise levels ($\epsilon$).
+Our analysis covers balanced, binary-class, and imbalanced multi-class datasets, as detailed in \Cref{tab:syntheticdatasetoverview}.
+We examine datasets generated by simulated \bemph{vulnerable systems} with noise levels of \SI{0}{\percent} ($\epsilon = 0.0$, representing a fully compromised system) and \SI{50}{\percent} ($\epsilon = 0.5$, representing a compromised system with ineffective countermeasures against \acp{SCA}).
+In contrast, datasets from \bemph{non-vulnerable systems} are simulated with noise levels $\epsilon \in [0.90, 1.0]$, representing systems robust even against advanced attacks such as the Marvin \ac{SCA}, which can exploit noisy information to reveal secrets \citep{kario2024marvin}.
+This setup highlights the importance of accurate \ac{MI} estimation for effective \ac{ILD}.
+Additionally, to assess accurate \ac{MI} estimation for \ac{ILD} in imbalanced datasets from realistic systems, we examine the binary and multi-class imbalanced datasets generated by various vulnerable systems ($\epsilon \in [0.00, 0.90)$) and two non-vulnerable systems with $\epsilon \in \set{0.90, 1.0}$.